Evidence supporting the use of: L-tryptophan

 wheat germ

-Other health conditions supported by l-tryptophan
+Other health conditions supported by L-tryptophan

-Addictions (sugar or refined carbohydrates)Anxiety
+Addictions (sugar or refined carbohydrates)Apathy

 Anxiety Disorders